 The new ordinance takes effect on February 6, ten days after its final passage, and is applied prospectively.
 On that date, the “’penalty clock’ would be reset for all permittees, for purposes of implementing the enhanced penalties,” according to a memo from Acting City Attorney Rafael Paz.
 In other words, the next penalty assessed to any sidewalk café operator would be their first.

 Though the ordinance was part of Gelber’s plan to overhaul Ocean Drive, its impact is citywide.
 Upon passage, seven sidewalk café operators had three Code of Conduct violations and, thus, in a position to lose their permit with one more violation prior to the clock being reset.
-They are Il Giardino, The Carlyle Cafe, Il Bolognese, and Cuba Libre on Ocean Drive and Taverna, Ole Ole, and Tapelia on Lincoln Road.
+They are Il Giardino, The Carlyle Cafe, Il Bolognese, and the café at The Frtiz Hotel on Ocean Drive and Taverna, Ole Ole, and Tapelia on Lincoln Road.

 Between now and the effective date of the ordinance, the City will conduct outreach to café operators regarding the tougher penalties.